Columbia ISA

 Q: Can I connect an older TV to a soundbar?

 A: Any older TV with a headphone jack or RCA stereo audio output can be connected to a soundbar with 3.5mm or RCA stereo inputs.
+If the soundbar only has optical input, get a small analog to digital converter which will output optical.

 Q: Should I connect my source devices to my TV or my soundbar?